Jenkins has written “a Silent Spring for the human body” — Richard Preston, New York Times Bestselling Author of The Hot Zone.

 Plastic meat wrap?
 Clearly, what I knew about my chemical exposure history was pretty vague.
 I decided to search for clues.
-My new book, What’s Gotten Into Us: Staying Healthy in a Toxic World, takes a clear-eyed look at the ways everyday things may be making us sick, and shows how we can protect ourselves by making wiser, healthier choices.
+My new book, ContamiNation, takes a clear-eyed look at the ways everyday things may be making us sick, and shows how we can protect ourselves by making wiser, healthier choices.
 It examines the way products are made and regulated (or, typically, not regulated); the way synthetic chemicals enter our bodies, and the latest research about what this chemical “body burden” may be doing to our health.
 It looks at our shopping habits, our drinking water, and our lawn care, and it ponders the ways advertising and marketing have blinded us to some pretty obvious problems.

-What’s Gotten Into Us, delivers a scary punch.
+ContamiNation “delivers a scary punch.
 The everyday environment of American life is seething with little-understood and sometimes demonstrably dangerous chemical compounds–weird stuff that’s crept into all our bodies, whether we know it or not.
 And we don’t know what it does or could do to us.
-A nice piece of work, a Silent Spring for the human body — Richard Preston, New York Times Bestselling Author of The Hot Zone.
+A nice piece of work, a Silent Spring for the human body.” — Richard Preston, New York Times Bestselling Author of The Hot Zone.

 All of us long for answers on how to navigate our puzzling and perilous chemical world.
-You could not find a better guide in exploring such important questions than McKay Jenkins in What’s Gotten into Us.
+You could not find a better guide in exploring such important questions than McKay Jenkins.
 In this elegantly told, wonderfully readable journey of a book, Jenkins illuminates not only the science of everyday toxic compounds but the best ways to manage them in everyday life.
 Read it and keep it.
 You’ll be glad you did.”

 “McKay Jenkins allows the discovery of a tumor in his left hip to lead him – and us – into the world of failed chemical regulations.
-What’s Gotten Into Us? is a story of unflinching courage combined with hardheaded research.
+ContamiNation is a story of unflinching courage combined with hardheaded research.
 It’s chock full of suspense… and footnotes, too.
 Be warned: the answer to the title’s question will almost certainly amaze you – and may just send you to the barricades.”

 – Sandra Steingraber, author of Living Downstream: An Ecologist’s Personal Investigation of Cancer and the Environment